 The Gaborator is a C++ library that generates constant-Q spectrograms for the visualization and analysis of audio signals.
 A constant-Q spectrogram samples a frequency range at a given number of points per octave or per semitone rather than per Hz, resulting in a more musically and perceptually meaningful display than a traditional constant-bandwidth spectrogram.
 As of version 2, constant-bandwidth and mel scale spectrograms are also supported.

 The Gaborator also supports a fast and accurate inverse transformation of the spectrogram coefficients back into audio for spectral effects and editing.
-Both analysis and resynthesis run at several million samples per second on a single core of an Intel Core i5 mobile CPU.
+Both analysis and resynthesis run at a rate of many millions of samples per second on a typical PC or mobile CPU.